GuardHei/UltimateTAA/Assets/AdvancedRenderPipeline/README.md

  ### Static Velocity Pass

     Draw the velocity of the static objects, using stencil[2] to kill dynamic pixels.

+ ### Downsample and Dilate Velocity Pass (Roadmap)

+   Downsample velocity texture to quarter resolution (half width, half height), and each pixel represents the closet velocity of the 2x2 quad.

  ### Directional Light Shadowmap Pass (Roadmap)